Sync Metadata Between Photo Mechanic And Capture One

 covering metadata in general, and the Metadata tool in particular - Using Keywords In Capture One

-this post; looking into a metadata workflow with a tool outside Capture One - Geotagging Your Images
+this post; is looking into a metadata workflow with a tool outside Capture One - Geotagging Your Images

 showing different tools and workflows to geotag your images - Filter And Search Your Images in Capture One